-+ Per Purple Line plans sidewalk will be 5.67 ft wide
+- + Per Purple Line plans sidewalk will be 5.67 ft wide - Potential stormwater best management practices (BMPs) to be further studied

 3. Lyttonsville Road/ Grubb Road (LB-2)

 One-Way, Separated Bike Lanes; East-West Highway to Lyttonsville Place

 This bikeway would provide a direct connection from East-West Highway and points south of the Sector Plan area to Rosemary Hills-Lyttonsville Local Park and the future Lyttonsville Purple Line Station.
 Separated bike lanes are necessary in this location due to the higher vehicular speed and volume of this arterial roadway.